smd111/Gaze_check-windower-addon/README.md

 auto_gaze  -- will toggle on or off if you automaticaly turn away from mobs that use gaze attacks

+auto_perm_gaze  -- will toggle on or off if you automaticaly turn away from mobs that use permanent gaze attacks

 Example: gzc auto_point